Ayoola17/Rasa-chatbot/README.md

 - Give this credential an ID (for instance, kubeconfig) that will be used in your Jenkins pipeline script.

 ## Configure GitHub for jeenkins if jenkins runs in cloud

-In your GitHub repository:
+you can skip this part for now since we are building locally In your GitHub repository:

 - Go to the "Settings" tab.